oddmario/NVIDIA-Ubuntu-Driver-Guide/README.md

         4. Reboot the system

      * You may be missing the `libnvidia-egl-wayland1` package (which is often recommended).
 Try installing the package using `sudo apt install libnvidia-egl-wayland1`
-     * for Google Chrome, you may need to switch the "Preferred Ozone platform" flag to "Wayland".
+     * for Google Chrome (and Chromium-based browsers in general), you may need to switch the "Preferred Ozone platform" flag to "Wayland" or "auto".
 Follow the steps below in order to apply this:
        1. Go to chrome://flags
        2. Search "Preferred Ozone platform"
-       3. Set the flag to "Wayland"
+       3. Set the flag to "Wayland" or "auto"
        4. Restart the browser
+     * for some Electron apps, you may need to pass the same Ozone platform flag as we did above.
+For example `code --enable-features=UseOzonePlatform,WaylandWindowDecorations --ozone-platform-hint=auto` for Visual Studio Code

 -----